 Local funding may be available through Grant Applications.

 A joint Locality Partnership, bringing together the Community Planning and Health and Social Care Partnership arrangements, has been established on Arran.
-This new approach will be piloted for 12 months from 1st April 2019.
+This new approach will be piloted for 12 months.
 This will create the first such arrangement in Scotland.
 For further details please see the attached report